 This time, I stopped that word in its tracks.

-Hollywood High: Achieve The Honorable deals with homophobic bullying at school, and also follows a girl’s journey after she comes out to her family.
-The story tracks a group of diverse high school friends as they confront homophobia in themselves and others, and find individual paths to becoming LGBTQ allies.
+Hollywood High: Achieve The Honorable deals with homophobic bullying in high school, and follows a girl’s journey after she comes out to her family.
+The story tracks a group of diverse high school friends as they confront homophobia in themselves and others, and find paths to becoming LGBTQ+ allies.
+Hollywood High: Achieve The Honorable has been on Amazon’s Top Rated List for LGBT Literary Fiction.
 Click on the link below to find Hollywood High: Achieve The Honorable on Amazon.